ttupper92618/codeceptjs-native-web-POC/README.md

 - Simple JS based tests with an approachable syntax
 - BDD style testing via Cucumber and Gherkin features
 - Universal features; one set of BDD features to drive testing across both Android and iOS
+- Universal step definitions; 'one and done' feature steps that can execute against android or iOS

 ## **Getting Started**